mikecornflake/InspectorMike-common/README.md

 This repository contains both applications and reusable support units.

-- The applications (e.g. FileRenamer2, etc.) are licensed under the
-  **GNU General Public License, version 3 or later (GPL-3.0-or-later)**.
-  See `LICENSE`.

-- The support units in the `IM_units` package are licensed under the
+- The support units in the `IM_units` and `IM_application.lpk` packages are licensed under the
   **GNU Lesser General Public License, version 3 or later (LGPL-3.0-or-later)**.
   See `LICENSE.LGPL` and the headers in the individual units.

+- The applications that use the `IM_application.lpk` framework (e.g. FileRenamer2, etc.) each have their own repositories and are licensed under the
+  **GNU General Public License, version 3 or later (GPL-3.0-or-later)**.
+  See each `LICENSE`.

-- The unit `WGS84.pas` is based on work originally posted on the
-  Lazarus Forums by **@stab**, who granted permission to use, modify,
-  and distribute the code without restriction.
+- The unit `WGS84.pas` is based on work originally posted on the Lazarus Forums by **@stab**, who granted permission to use, modify, and distribute the code without restriction.
+  Only minor modifications have been made to the original work.
   It is incorporated here under **LGPL-3.0-or-later**, with attribution.